-BUS 415 STOCK MARKET, MONEY, AND RISK
+BUS 415 STOCK MARKET, MONEY, AND RISK (4 credits/40 hrs)

 An examination of the technical aspects of a structured system for personal investing in addition to illustrating the dynamics and factors that influence the U.S. economy and stock market.
 The course provides the student with both the economic and accounting fundamentals, as well as the technical investment understanding to make rational investment decisions with the objective of increasing personal wealth.
 Investment instruments are explained (stocks, bonds, mutual funds, etc.), as are the financial and technical bases for selecting, evaluating, obtaining, and managing a personal portfolio.
-Prerequisite: ECN 201
+Prerequisite: ECN 201 database applications, as well as presentation software.
+Instruction and hands-on activities provide a basic knowledge of the uses of productivity application software and the role of computers in database and information management.
+Prerequisite: None